JAlcocerT/JAlcocerT/content/blog/entrep-deploying.md

 So when the code works on your machine: *how about sharing it with real users?*

+Plot twist: nobody cares about solutions that only you can use.

+So get ready to know how to use a [VPS as infrastructure](#vps) for your apps.

+I will just assume that:

+1. You have something to share or want to use a conteinerized app that other people created
+2. You know how to get a domain and configure DNS records
+3. You are ready to pay for a VPS - *Prepare ~5$/m for a basic VPS*

 ## VPS

 VPS, just a computer somewhere else in the world.